 Objective: The outbreak of COVID-19 caused by SARS-CoV-2 has promptly spread worldwide.
 This study aimed to predict mature miRNA sequences in the SARS-CoV-2 genome, their effects on protein-protein interactions in the affected cells, and gene-drug relationships to detect possible drug candidates.

-Methods: Viral hairpin structure prediction and classification of the hairpins, mutational examination of precursor miRNA candidate sequences, Minimum Free Energy (MFE) and regional entropy analysis, mature miRNA sequences, target gene prediction, gene ontology enrichment and Protein-Protein Interaction (PPI) analysis, gene-drug interactions were performed.
+Methods: Viral hairpin structure prediction, classification of hairpins, mutational examination of precursor miRNA candidate sequences, Minimum Free Energy (MFE) and regional entropy analysis, mature miRNA sequences, target gene prediction, gene ontology enrichment, and Protein-Protein Interaction (PPI) analysis, and gene-drug interactions were performed.

 Department of Medical Biology, School of Medicine, SANKO University, 27090, Gaziantep, Turkish Medicines and Medical Devices Agency, Ankara, Faculty of Computer Sciences, Østfold University College, P.O.
 Box 700, 1757 Halden, Department of Medical Biochemistry, School of Medicine, SANKO University, 27090, Gaziantep, Department of Pharmacognosy, Faculty of Pharmacy, Gazi University, 06330, Etiler, Ankara